thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 <br>
 #### 💪 Exercise:

 Spin up a basic html page and include jQuery.
-Open it up and test it from the browser console by typing in `$` or `jQuery`.
+Open it up and test it from the browser console by typing `jQuery`.
 If you don't get an error you should be good.

 Once you've got jQuery working add the following html content to the body of your page.
 It will be what we will work from throughout this lesson.